 Later, I had my internship at Systems and Networking Research Group in Microsoft Research Asia (MSRA), co-advised by Qi Chen and Qianxi Zhang.
 I had my best time in undergrad there.
 Their ☕ and 🍪 were really enjoyable.
 This experience changed my mind and I decided to study further in system area.

 My work in MSRA mainly focused on investigating existing high-dimensional indices and providing a good runtime query-planning subsystem for our high-dimensional queries.
-I spent weeks looking into PostgreSQL(PG)'s source and got impressed by the lack of documentation of recent features (some only explained in test code and their IRC channel).
-The result was satisfying as the end-to-end query time was almost optimal.
+Details can be found in publications section.

 Intentionally blank paragraph for my next research experience :3